Skip to Content

 Museum Hill is a bit on its own, about a ten-minute drive southwest of downtown.
 You can’t see it all, but make a point of checking out one or two of the four large museums and botanical garden here.

-On a recommendation, we checked out the International Folk Museum.
+On a recommendation, we checked out the Museum of International Folk Art.
 The heart of the museum is a collection of folk-art objects from 100 different countries, many of which came from the personal collection of the museum’s founder.
 There’s a play area for young kids and a few galleries for temporary exhibitions.

 Even at 12, Tween Traveler was overwhelmed by all the items competing for her attention and her instinct was to give up and walk out.
 But we led her through it, pausing to look at a few items we thought would most engage her.